-Grab your white cowboy hat and start practicing those karate kicks because a "Walker, Texas Ranger" reboot is in the works.
-Deadline reports that "Supernatural" and "Gilmore Girls" star Jared Padalecki will star as a crime fighting Texas lawman for a new generation.
+Grab your white cowboy hat and start practicing those karate kicks because a "Walker, Texas Ranger" reboot is on the way.
+"Supernatural" and "Gilmore Girls" star Jared Padalecki will star as a crime fighting Texas lawman for a new generation.
+The series will premiere on the CW on January 21, 2021.

 According to Deadline, the series is a straight reboot rather than a sequel, meaning Padalecki will play the role of Ranger Cordell Walker, which Chuck Norris made famous during the series original run.
 Padalecki will play a widower and father of two who returns to Austin, Texas after serving as an undercover officer for two years in a high profile case.
 He'll work alongside his new partner, who is one of the only women in Texas Rangers' history.